Pi4J/pi4j-template-javafx/README.md

 - `launcher.class` **(required):** defines which application to start.
 The `pom.xml` already contains a lists of candidates, simply uncomment the desired application, commenting out the rest.
 - `pi.ipnumber` **(optional):** The current IP of the Raspberry Pi, e.g. `192.168.1.2`, is used for SCP/SSH.

-With theses changes the application can be started through a Maven command on the Raspberry Pi.
+With these changes the application can be started through a Maven command on the Raspberry Pi.
 A more comfortable method is using IntelliJ run configurations.

 #### Configuration of the IntelliJ run configurations
 Four run configurations are already predefined.
 Two for starting the project, either locally or remote, and two for debugging the application on the Raspberry Pi.